1928 Detroit Wolverines season

 The 1928 Detroit Wolverines season was their first and only season in the league, after relocating from Cleveland in the offseason.
 The team went 7–2–1, finishing third in the league; their two losses came to Frankford and Providence, the NFL's top two teams.

+History

+As a booming city and one of the great centers of American manufacturing, Detroit was regarded as a promising location for a stable professional football franchise by the fledgling National Football League (NFL).
+The league awarded its first Detroit franchise to Jimmy Conzelman on August 1, 1925.

-The Wolverines, led by star quarterback Benny Friedman, also met the New York Giants twice: an easy 28-0 win in Detroit and a 19-19 tie (a “Scorigami” as this is so far the only game in NFL history to end with this score) at the Polo Grounds in New York.
+The Wolverines, led by former University of Michigan star quarterback Benny Friedman, also met the New York Giants twice: an easy 28-0 win in Detroit and a 19-19 tie at the Polo Grounds in New York.

 Ironically, this proved to be the team's downfall, as the Wolverines piqued the interest of Giants owner Tim Mara, who wanted to acquire Friedman and Detroit's other star players.
 Mara did so by buying the entire Detroit franchise, and promptly shutting it down, thus delivering Friedman et al to New York.

 The NFL would not return to the Motor City until 1934, when the Portsmouth Spartans moved to Detroit and were rebranded as the Lions.